unl-ml-art/generative-text-eher78/README.md

 As for the data itself, I used the museum labels from the Sheldon Museum of Art as a way to gather existing descriptions of artworks as text data.
 I did so by taking pictures of the text descriptions of the artworks, convert the photos to text, refine the text data, and then add the data to the GPT-2 Model.

-Example of Text Data of Artwork from Museum:
+Sample of Text Data of from the Museum:
 - `Edward Hopper's depictions of the everyday lives of city dwellers capture the anonymity and isolation of modern urban living.
 Some of his most compelling pictures, including Room in New York, are of figures seen through windows, seemingly unaware of being watched.
 In many paintings made